gunzenroses/hotelPage/README.md

 ## Webpack 4 project with Pug, Sass/Stylus, jQuery, VanillaJS, Babel

-The aim of this project is to create multiple web-pages without frameworks/libraries like React to obtain an experience with:
+The aim of this project is to create multiple web-pages without frameworks/libraries like React to obtain an experience of work with:

 - Figma and PixelPerfect;
 - webpack and npm;
 - adaptive design;
-- basics of git and gitflow;
+- git and gitflow;
-- jquery plagins;
+- jquery plugins;
-- assemble of SPA.
+- SPA.

-## Plugins to work
+## Required plugins

 The project works with node@14.16.1, npm@8.1.0, git@2.34 and jquery@3.3.1.

 ## Used technologies and libraries

-- Templating: `Pug`
+- Template: `Pug`
 - Styling: `Scss`
 - Scripting: `VanillaJS`
 - JS Compiler: `Babel ES6`
-- jQuery: `ion-rangeslider, jquery-validation, inputmask, autobind-decorator`
+- jQuery-plugins: `ion-rangeslider, jquery-validation, inputmask, autobind-decorator`

 ## How to